PyGithub/PyGithub/DEPLOY.md

 Next version number? (previous: 'XXX')
 ```

-2. Give the new version number based on previous version (see semantic release)
+2. Give the new version number based on previous version (Use semantic versioning)

+3. Create a new Github [release](https://github.com/PyGithub/PyGithub/releases) from the tag that'sjust committed, with the same release note from `doc/changes.rst`.
+This step is the hook that will trigger the workflow. (also needed for some web spiders for changelog parsing)

-3. Now the push will be on hold until you press Enter.
-Manually inpect the changelog (`doc/changes.rst`) to make changes if necessary.
+4. Now the push will be on hold until you press Enter.
+Manually inspect the changelog (`doc/changes.rst`) to make changes if necessary.
 Once you are sure, go back and press Enter.

-4. Once the travis job (Python 3.5) is done, the new version should be uploaded to PyPI.

-5. Update the Github [release](https://github.com/PyGithub/PyGithub/releases) page with the same release note from `doc/changes.rst`. (needed for some web spiders for changelog parsing)
+5. Once the `python-publish` workflow completes, a new version will appear on [PyPI](https://pypi.org/project/PyGithub/#history) shortly.